nwtgck/event-loop-imitation-scala/README.md

-# Event Loop in Scala
+# Imitation of Event Loop

-This is just a imitation of Node.js in Scala
+This is just a imitation of Node.js in Scala.

 ## Usages